ROCm/rocSHMEM/docs/api/ctx.rst

   :param team:    Team handle to derive the context from.
   :param options: Options for context creation.
 Ignored in current design; use the value ``0``.
-  :param ctx:     Context handle.
+  :param ctx:     A handle to the newly created context.

   :returns:       All threads returns ``0`` if the context was created successfully.
-                  If any thread returns non-zero value, the operation fails and a higher number of ``ROCSHMEM_MAX_NUM_CONTEXTS`` is required.
+                  If any thread returns non-zero value, the operation fails, ctx is set to ``ROCSHMEM_CTX_INVALID`` and a higher number of ``ROCSHMEM_MAX_NUM_CONTEXTS`` is required.

 **Description:**
-This routine creates an OpenSHMEM context.
+This routine creates an rocSHMEM context.
 By design, the context is private to the calling work-group.
 It must be called collectively by all threads in the work-group.
+If the context was created successfully, a value of zero is returned and the context handle pointed to by ctx specifies a valid context; otherwise, a nonzero value is returned and ctx is set to ``ROCSHMEM_CTX_INVALID``.
+An unsuccessful context creation call is not treated as an error and the rocSHMEM library remains in a correct state.
+The creation call can be reattempted after additional resources become available.

 ROCSHMEM_CTX_DESTROY
 --------------------